-You need a permit for an activity which involves radioactive substances.
+You need an environmental permit for an activity which involves radioactive substances.

 Depending on your activity and the pollution risk, you need to apply to the Environment Agency or your local council.

 Check the table to see who you need to apply to.
-If it’s the Environment Agency, there’s guidance for that activity, including whether there are exclusions (when you won’t need a permit) and exemptions (when you won’t need a permit but you may need to register).
+If it’s the Environment Agency, there’s guidance for that activity, including whether there are:

 |What you do||Who to apply to|